getgrav/grav-learn/pages/03.themes/04.twig-tags-filters-functions/01.tags/docs.md

 ### `markdown`

-The Markdown tag provides a powerful new way to embedding markdown in Twig template.
+The Markdown tag provides a powerful new way to embed markdown in Twig template.
 You could use a variable and render that variable with the `|markdown` filter, but the `{% markdown %}` syntax makes creating blocks of markdown text even simpler.

 [prism classes="language-twig line-numbers"]
 {% markdown %}